 Black Friday is a great way for consumers to get discounted products.
 But for brands, it may feel like you’re contributing to excessive consumption and overspending.
 If you or your boss is feeling apprehensive about jumping on the Black Friday bandwagon, here are some compelling reasons why you should give it a go:

-• Your competitors are doing it: Your competitors will be taking advantage of this huge shopping holiday.
-And whilst big resellers like Amazon take a massive amount of traffic over this holiday season, there will be consumers interested in buying from independent online stores.
+- Your competitors are doing it: Your competitors will be taking advantage of this huge shopping holiday.
+And whilst big retailers like Amazon take a massive amount of traffic over this holiday season, there will be consumers interested in buying from independent online stores.
 So don’t let potential customers get drawn in by your competitors—make sure you’ve got a chance of capturing some of that Black Friday shopping frenzy.

-• You don’t have to offer discounts: You might feel reluctant about offering massive discounts on your products—especially if you’re a growing brand trying to make a good profit.
+- You don’t have to offer discounts: You might feel reluctant about offering massive discounts on your products—especially if you’re a growing brand trying to make a good profit.
 But the good news is you don’t have to drop your prices.
 As you’ll see in this article, there are lots of creative Black Friday campaign ideas that don’t involve sacrificing profit.

-15 Black Friday strategies from ecommerce brands
+17 Black Friday strategies from ecommerce brands

 1. Make a stand